SigNoz/signoz/README.md

 👉 You can find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces.

+👉 Run aggregates on trace data to get business relevant metrics

 ![SigNoz Feature](https://signoz-public.s3.us-east-2.amazonaws.com/signoz_hero_github.png)